DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/apis/local.md

 ```

 {{% notice note %}}
-The BFF middleware must be before the authorization middleware.
+The BFF middleware must be placed before the authorization middleware.
 {{% /notice %}}

 In addition, the endpoints that need the processing must be decorated, e.g.: